getsentry/sentry-javascript/docs/migration/feedback.md

 # End of Feedback Beta

-With the release of 8.0.0 Sentry Feedback is now out of Beta.
+With the release of 8.0.0, Sentry Feedback is now out of Beta.
 This means that the usual stabilty guarantees apply.

 Feedback 8.0.0 requires server version 24.4.2 and above.

-Because of experimentation and rapid iteration, during the Beta period some bugs and problems came up which have since been fixed/improved, as well as API's which have been streamlined and chanaged.
+Because of experimentation and rapid iteration, during the Beta period some bugs and problems came up which have since been fixed/improved, as well as API's which have been streamlined and changed.

 Below you can find a list of relevant feedback changes and issues that have been made from 7.x to 8.0.0.